 And So it Begins

 The miner's cart clunked along, echoing down the tunnel.
-It was about halfway to the destination when the fellowship noticed the torches had a noticeable layer of dust and spiderwebs coated on the outside of the mantles.
+The three total carts were about halfway to the destination; when the fellowship noticed the torches had a noticeable layer of dust and spiderwebs coated on the outside of the mantles.

 It was only by a ridiculous stroke of luck they found the entrance to the mine.
-It was Lily's insights on historical cultures, anthropological instincts, and ability to decipher various cultural texts, symbols, that allowed her to gather the knowledge of the eventual attempt to bury the temple/mine.
-It was through the text of the Inuit and ancient Mongolians that she pieced the location of the entrance.
+It was Lily's insights on historical cultures, anthropological instincts, and an uncany ability to decipher various cultural texts and symbols, that allowed her to gather the necessary knowledge which led to the eventual attempt to find this buried temple/mine.
+It was through the text of the Inuit and ancient Mongolians that she pieced the location of the entrance together.

 "See what??" he asked, impulsively.
 For he was just recovering from the possible death of his only son and pulling himself together.
 Shaking from adrenaline, he focused on the task at hand.
 How do we cross?
 Do we fix the bridge?
 And where's that confounded shire pipe?

 "The..." once again Toby was cut off, this time by an emotional Darius.
 "What was that!?"
 His face was stone serious, sweat rolled down his night dark skin, and a fire burned in his blue eyes.
 The stress in his face left and was replaced by a pensive expression dotted with contained excitement, "How do we cross?"

 Matt sat there with his cherry oak shire man's pipe.
 It hung loosely from his mouth, he had moved past puffs and the smoke drew out in tune with strands of thought.
 How do we cross?
 He contemplated, the same task had his mind trapped.
 His eyes moved over the area, taking in the fellow explorers and coming to rest on his son, Toby.
 Who continued to stare into the dark pools of water below.
 He claims there are ghosts at the bottom of the pools, the adults agree that it is nothing more than a childs untrained imagination.